bolhaverso/help/README.md

 Are you blocked and need help?

+Did you find a problem in one of our services?

+Did you find a strange behavior in one of our services?

+Did you find a security issue in one of our services?

+Is something down?

+Is something slow?

+Is something trowing an error?

+Do you want to ask for a new service ou a configuration change?

 Please go to the issue page and open an issue for us!

 - https://github.com/bolhaverso/help/issues